LeonardoPiovezan/Currencies-App/README.md

 - ViewScreen: It is a class that defines the construction of the View.
 No logic is held on that.

-The classes are binded using closures that also helps on the asyncronous calls alongside Moya.
+The classes are binded using closures that also helps on the asyncronous calls.

 The navigation flow is using a Coordinator class, that is responsible for show the modules.